 Trust is the foundation of all relationships – personal and professional.
-Trust drives positive attitudes in the workplace, and as business owners we need to walk-the-talk to ensure we capture our team’s confidence and trust.
+Trust drives positive attitudes in the workplace, and as business owners we need to walk-the-talk to ensure we capture our team’s confidence and build trust in our business.

 Just as children mimic their parents’ behaviour, so too do employees mimic the leadership behaviour in an organisation.
 Parents set the tone by which the family functions and thrives whilst leaders set the tone for the culture, values, vision and mission of a business.
 Employees not only put their trust in the organisation they work for but also the manager they report to, as well as the team they work within.